wangchning/vocabulary/Vocabulary.md

 - They dad different notions of right and wrong.
 - She had a vague notion about what happened.
 - I have long since abandened the notion that higher education is essential to either success or happiness.
 Hot houses of learning do not always grow anything edible.

+### nursery
+In a nursery, you're going to find a lot of growth and either babies or plants.

+The word *nurse* is a clue to the meaning of nursery: nurses take care of people, and a nursery is a place of caretaking.

 ## O
 ### obligation